 Perfect Home Barista Setups

-Even if we’ve got a mega, espresso capable mill paired with a basically good heat exchanger or dual boiler espresso machine, we could end up consuming shots that taste nowhere near as good as another home barista is achieving with a budget single-boiler espresso machine and lower cost coffee grinder who’s taking good care of avoiding channelling.
+Even if we’ve got a mega, espresso coffee capable mill paired with a in reality good heat exchanger or dual boiler espresso machine, we could end up guzzling shots that taste nowhere near as good as another home barista is achieving with a budget single-boiler espresso machine and lower cost coffee mill who’s taking good care of avoiding channelling.

-So basically take some care when dialling in, remember not being dialled in is a big cause of channelling.
-Remember that achieving the correct dose at the correct grind size reduces the chances of channeling via having the right amount of headspace, and taking care when it comes to puck prep and tamping will also, hopefully help.
+So simply take some care when dialling in, remember not being dialled in is a big cause of channelling.
+Remember that achieving the correct dosage at the correct grind size reduces the chances of channeling via having the right amount of headspace, and taking care when it comes to puck prep and tamping will also, hopefully help.

 Spread the enjoy

-This post firstly appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!
+This article first off appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of GENUINE Coffee!

 You must be logged in to post a comment.